freeCodeCamp/guide/pages/docs/certificates-guide/remove-an-element-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Remove an Element Using jQuery"
+title: "Remove an Element Using jQuery"
+parent: "certificates-guide"
 ---

 jQuery has a function called `.remove()` that will remove an HTML element entirely.